What to expect as a patient

 - Patients are assessed by a triage nurse who assigns a priority rating determining the order of treatment.

-- Based on their needs, the patient may be asked to take a seat in the lounge area outside Triage or be directed to a specific zone in the Emergency Department for immediate care.
+- Based on their needs, the patient may be asked to take a seat in the ambulatory area or be directed to a specific zone in the Emergency Department for immediate care.

 - The nurse will also assess whether any pain relief is needed.
 Some patients may be asked to remain fasting in case they need surgical intervention.